dessant/support-requests/README.md

 ## Usage

-Create a workflow file named `support.yml` in the `.github/workflows` directory, use one of the [example workflows](#examples) to get started.
+Create the `support.yml` workflow file in the `.github/workflows` directory, use one of the [example workflows](#examples) to get started.

 ### Inputs